aspnetboilerplate/sample-blog-module/README.md

 Create an "ABP + module zero" project template from http://www.aspnetboilerplate.com/Templates.
 If you have a created project, skip this step.

 ### Install nuget packages
-Blog module actually consists of 4 sub-module: Core (domain) layer, EntityFramework infrastructure, Application layer and Web (presentation) layer.
+Blog module actually consists of 4 sub-modules: Core (domain) layer, EntityFramework infrastructure, Application layer and Web (presentation) layer.
 Install each package to appropriate projects in your solution:

 * Abp.Samples.Blog.Core to your .Core project (OPTIONAL).
 * Abp.Samples.Blog.EntityFramework to your .EntityFramework project (OPTIONAL).